nominetresearch/microbit-networking-book-python/unicast/unicast.md

 	Did you try listening out for messages sent from other micro:bits in your class?
 How could your program achieve this?
 Is this the right thing to do?
 How might you protect your messages from others snooping?

 !!! attention "Exercise 3"
 	In this chapter, we have covered one way to do a unicast: Putting sender and receiver addresses in a data packet header.
 But there is another way.
 Remember [Group communication: one to many](../groupcommunication/groupcommunication.md).
 If you set your group to be only for your pair of micro:bits, then this is like you are unicasting.
-To unicast like this, choose a unique group ID, like you did for group communication.
-Announce it on the board so that no one else uses it.
-Write programs for your pair of micro:bits that send and receive using this radio group ID.
 What are the limitations of doing unicast like this? **Hint: Think about how many possible group IDs there are.
 Would this be enough for everyone in the world who has a micro:bit?**

 Problems
 --------